Strichartz estimates without loss on manifolds with hyperbolic trapped geodesics

 together with a sharp dispersive estimate on the logarithmically \emph{extended} time interval $t\in (0,h\log(h))$ for the frequency localized operator $e^{it\Delta}\varphi(h^2\Delta)$ where $\varphi\in C_0^\infty((0,\infty))$ and $h\in(0,h_0)$ is small.
 Roughly speaking this logarithmic extension of the time interval of validity of the dispersive estimate allows one to recover the $\log$ loss in the local smoothing estimate.
 This dispersive estimate is inspired by the works of Anantharaman \cite{An}, Anantharaman-Nonnenmacher~\cite{AnNo} and Nonnenmacher-Zworski \cite{NZ}.
 In particular, the technique for proving the dispersive estimate for logarithmically extended time originates in \cite[Theorem 1.3.3]{An}, while the idea of combining the exponential decay provided by this theorem with the topological pressure assumption (see (A4) in Section 3) is due to \cite{NZ}.\\

 \textbf{Acknowledgement}.
 We thank S. Nonnenmacher, N. Anantharaman and F. Planchon for helpful discussions and references.
 N.B. is supported by ANR grant ANR-07-BLAN-0250.
-C.G. is supported by ANR grant METHCHAOS and thanks the Mathematical Sciences Institute of ANU Canberra where part of this work was done.
+C.G. is supported by ANR grant ANR-09-JCJC-0099-01 and thanks the Mathematical Sciences Institute of ANU Canberra where part of this work was done.
 A.H. is supported by Australian Research Council Discovery Grant DP0771826 and thanks the mathematics department at Universit\'e Paris 11 for its hospitality.
+We are finally grateful to the referee for his careful reading.